deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 Nofl flapped a hand.
 “Ninety-nine percent.”

 “That’s… nice for ‘em,” Daar said.
 “But how does it help a Gaoian?
-I know first hand our immune system ain’t *shit* next to a Human’s.”
+I know firsthand our immune system ain’t *shit* next to a Human’s.”
 There was still a fine pale scar on his paw from where a fungal infection from digging in the dirt on Earth had spread *scarily* fast.

 “More precisely, you have effectively zero defense against their particular fungal forms.
 The rest of your system is perfectly serviceable...though clearly engineered.
 And ***that*** is the key!
 That is part of our opportunity!”